 Our story

 Welcome to our Page!
 We are the Snaith Family!
 We have officially started a business and are officially a 501 (c)(3) nonprofit.
-We have 4 children, with 2 of them having Autism, Gracie who is 13 and Christian who is 7.
-Tommy is 10 years old and Aiden is 2 years.
+We have 4 children, with 2 of them having Autism, Gracie who is 13 and Christian who is 8.
+Tommy is 11 years old and Aiden is 3 years.
 Both Tommy and Aiden are Neurotypical.
 My family started the ASD Sensory Project at Medic EMS in Davenport, IA in 2019 as we saw the need in our community to have people understand Autism more especially when it came to healthcare and how to help prevent meltdowns and severe stimming when having to have EMS response or any healthcare interactions.
 We want to be able to provide more education from a Parents Perspective as well as Professional Expertise.
 My wife, Elizabeth is a Behavioral Health Specialist.
 Together We give presentations and also provide Sensory Kits to First Responders in the Tri-State Area.
 Having the background on both sides personal and professional we can help to make EMS response to ASD individuals less traumatizing.

 "Personally, I think the sensory bags are a great addition to our ambulances.
 They are well organized.
 It helped out greatly when I used it on a 911 call.
 I was able to communicate with the kiddo a lot smoother than I would have been able to do without the bag and word flip book.
 Being in an ambulance is stressful enough for people, and 100x worse for autistic people, but using the bag definitely calmed some nerves down.
 I think they should be in places like daycares and schools, as I do believe they will make a positive impact in places where there are most likely going to be autistic kiddos and people."